git4keerthip/KnowledgeBank/OOPConcepts.md

 Type of Relationship: Aggregation relation is “has-a” and composition is “part-of” relation.

 Type of association: Composition is a strong Association whereas Aggregation is a weak Association.

+- Interface is a way of defining a contract.
+Abstract classes defines characteristics of an object type, specifying what an object is but in the case of an interface we define a capability and we bond to provide that capability.
+Abstract class is what a class is and interface is what a class can do.